 Please visit the Natural Areas Management web album to see updated pictures from our prescribed burns, equipment and other management processes to improve our natural areas.

-Seasonal Prescribed Burn Outlook (Fall of 2012)
+Seasonal Prescribed Burn Outlook (Spring of 2014)

 Iowa Department of Natural Resources